jonathan-powers/Project-B/README.md

 # Project-B
 Home Tour

 This is a program that allows you to move through a 2D grid of rooms.
 The rooms contain objects you can look at, carry with you, and drop at a later time.
+You can enter commands in regular speech. e.g. "I move to the room to the east", as long as the command contains the correct words(Puncuation is fine).

 Command List: